-Säzän designed a new electrical service, power distribution, interior lighting, site and pathway lighting, data/communications raceways, and a fire alarm system.
-Site lighting included parking, landscape, and pathway lighting.
+Säzän Group provided electrical design services, including new electrical service, power distribution, exterior lighting, data/communications raceways, and a fire alarm system.